mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-azure/advanced-provisioning/index.md

 The nodepools created should exist in a private network configuration, which is Konvoy's default approach.
 [Bastion hosts][bastion_host] allow for secure access to your cluster, but since they do need to be accessed externally they should be deployed with a subnet where public IPs are created.

-The default, Subnet CIDR that is created by Konvoy is `10.0.64.0/18`
+The default Subnet CIDR that is created by Konvoy is `10.0.64.0/18`

 Similarly to the VNET, you may choose to use these blocks or define any other appropriate blocks.